romanzapien/romanzapien.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>Hi there!
 My name is Román Zapién-Campos.
-I am a researcher interested in the ecology and evolution of microbial communities.
-Although I have primarily relied on mathematical modeling, I am interested in combining this with experimental methods, aiming for dialogue between them.</p>
+I am a Marie Skłodowska-Curie Actions & UKRI Postdoctoral Fellow at University College London interested in the ecology and evolution of microbial communities.
+Although my work has primarily relied on mathematical modelling of dynamical systems (specially stochastic models), currently, I combine this with laboratory experiments and analysis of published data.</p>

-<p>Currently, I develop quantitative approaches as an MSCA & UKRI PostDoc Fellow with Wenying Shou in the Centre for Life's Origins and Evolution (CLOE) at University College London (UK).</p>
+<p>Working with Wenying Shou at UCL, I develop methods enabling the inference of parameters from data.
+I am particularly interested in inference from incomplete microbial time series data, e.g. where cells can be measured but chemicals can not.
+As it turns out, missing variables are a headache in microbiology, but also across the biological sciences and beyond.
+Our theoretical works shows that tracking statistical information beyond averages (e.g. variances, co-variances, etc) can enable the inference of parameters (technically this is called <a href="https://en.wikipedia.org/wiki/Structural_identifiability">structural identifiability</a>).
+This is great news – we might not need more data just to analyse/model it differently!
+The combination of theorey and experiments have sparked my interest in experimental design applied to dynamical systems and automated model discovery as part of a broader quantitative approach to microbiology.</p>

-<p>Previously, I was a PostDoc at the Max Planck Institute for Evolutionary Biology (Plön, Germany), where I also completed my PhD.
-I worked with Arne Traulsen in the Evolutionary Theory department, studying microbes associated with hosts – often called microbiome.</p>
+<p>Before joining UCL, I was a PostDoc at the Max Planck Institute for Evolutionary Biology (Plön, Germany), where I also completed my PhD and learnt all I know about stochastic modelling.
+I worked with Arne Traulsen in the Theoretical Biology department, closely collaborating with the CRC1182: Origin and Function of Metaorganisms, where I developed theoretical models of microbiome ecology accross the tree of life.</p>

-<p>Before my PhD, for my BSc thesis in IPN (Mexico), I developed a spatial model to investigate the preservation of microbial diversity in highly antagonistic communities.
-Afterward, during my MRes thesis at University College London (UK), I modeled how microbial interactions could be engineered to sustain a stable mutualism.</p>
+<p>Earlier in my career, I also investigated the persistence of microbial diversity in highly antagonistic communities using cellular automata (BSc thesis in IPN in Mexico with Gabriela Olmedo-Álvarez and Moisés Santillán) and theoretically investigated the requirements to sustain microbial mutualistic interactions in over long timescales in a spatial model (MRes thesis at UCL with David Murrell).</p>

-<p>A list of my publications can be found <a href="https://scholar.google.com/citations?user=TyfoFisAAAAJ&hl=en">here</a>.</p>
+<p>A complete list of my publications can be found <a href="https://scholar.google.com/citations?user=TyfoFisAAAAJ&hl=en">here</a>.</p>

-<p>I am always up for a little chat, do not hesitate to get in touch.<br>Have a nice day! :)</p>
+<p>Do not hesitate to get in touch.
+Have a great day! :)</p>

 <h2>Academic Path</h2>